Feudal Japanese Society Explained

 Relationships between lords and vassals were governed by a strict set of rules and obligations, including the requirement for vassals to provide military support to their lords.

-The strict social order, combined with the influence of Confucianism and Shintoism, helped to maintain stability and order throughout the country for centuries.
+The strict social structure, combined with the influence of Confucianism and Shintoism, helped to maintain stability and order throughout the country for centuries.

 The four social classes

-Similar to other elements of Japan at the time, the social structure was adopted from Chinese society, and had the same number of broad classes of people: four.
+Similar to other elements of Japan at the time, the social structure was adopted from Chinese society, and had the same number of broad classes of people.

 Each of these classes are explained in more detail below.